Jean-Paul Rodrigue (2013), New York:

 many parts of the world, government intervention in the industry took

 the form of state-owned airlines.
-As recently as the early 1970s, Air
+During early 1970s, Air

 Canada, Air France, British Airways, Japan Airlines, Qantas, and most